PatrykDu/ecumaster-virtual-cockpit/README.md

 ```

 ### Autostart (systemd)
-Update the path in `systemd/gauges.service` if the repository is not at `/home/pi/virtual-cluster`.
+Update the path in `systemd/gauges.service` if the repository is not located at `/home/pi/virtual-cluster`.
 ```bash
 sudo cp systemd/gauges.service /etc/systemd/system/
 sudo systemctl daemon-reload